alibasheer/woo-mpgs/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2.0 =
+This version comes with lots of enhancement related to MPGS API 52, supporting creating orders by admin to customers

 = 1.1.0 =
 This version comes with lots of enhancement related to multisite, payment verification, error handling...